mathandy/svgpathtools/README.rst

     from svgpathtools import svg2paths, wsvg
     paths, attributes = svg2paths('test.svg')

+    # Update: You can now also extract the svg-attributes by setting
+    # return_svg_attributes=True, or with the convenience function svg2paths2
+    from svgpathtools import svg2paths2
+    paths, attributes, svg_attributes = svg2paths2('test.svg')

     # Let's print out the first path object and the color it was in the SVG
     # We'll see it is composed of two CubicBezier objects and, in the SVG file it
     # came from, it was red